Pupilometer: Pupil response

-Measuring pupillary distance
+In summary, pupillary response refers to the changes in pupil size that occur in response to light, emotional stimuli, or cognitive processes.
+In addition, monitoring can provide valuable insights into the functioning of the automatic nervous system and aid in the diagnosis and management of neurological disorders.

+Pupillary Distance Measurement

 In the context of dispensing eyeglasses, some instruments for measuring PD are colloquially referred to as a pupillometer even though "interpupillometer" is the appropriate term for this instrument.

 There are many ways to measure PD ranging from a simple ruler (or "PD stick") traditionally used by eye care professionals (ECP) to the so-called pupillometers to state of the art digital systems that may offer better accuracy and precision while also allowing for various other measurements (e.g., vertex distance, pantoscopic tilt, wrap, etc.) to be taken.

 Measurement accuracy is more of a concern for progressive lenses where small deviations can severely impact visual performance.

 The PD measuring instruments referred to as a pupillometers are optical devices that rest on the nose bridge similar to eyeglass frames and work by sighting the corneal reflection produced by an internally-mounted coaxial light source (e.g. Essilor Corneal Reflection Pupillometer).
 These instruments are most commonly used for fitting glasses (i.e., center the lenses on the visual axes).
 However, they may also be used to verify a PD measurements taken with a PD stick.
 Since these instruments do not measure any actual pupil parameters (e.g., size, symmetry, reflex, etc.), they do not fall under the medical device definition of a pupillometer.

 In addition to having PD measured in a retail setting, a variety of web and mobile (Android and iOS) apps are now widely available.
 Web apps are used by a variety of online sellers of eyeglasses where an object of known size, such as a credit card, is needed to assist (size reference) the measurement process.

 Some mobile apps have eliminated the need for a reference object to make accurate PD measurements by leveraging depth imaging and advanced algorithms now available on some mobile platforms.